-In addition supervisors must be a certified appraiser for a minimum of 3 years with no disciplinary action in past 3yrs. that would prevent them from supervising a provisional appraiser.
+In addition, supervisors must be a certified appraiser for a minimum of 3 years with no disciplinary action in past 3 years that would prevent them from supervising a provisional appraiser.

 Provisional Appraisers are required to complete at least 1 pre-licensing course each continuing education cycle.
 The pre-licensing course will also count as part of your required continuing education.

-Provisional Appraisers looking to upgrade to Certified Residential or Certified General must hold a bachelor's degree or higher from an accredited college or university.
+CT's requirement to upgrade to Certified Residential or Certified General remain in effect, including the requirement to have a bachelor's degree or higher.

-Please review the license applications below and select the appropiate category.
+Please review the license applications below and select the appropriate category.

 Retiree Status License Application: